MikePapag/tkinter-db-gui/README.md

 ## Usage
 1. To set up the database, import the boats_schema.sql into your MySQL instance.
+2. Create your .env file as seen in .env.example.
-2. Run the Flask backend server.
+3. Run the Flask backend server.
-3. Launch the Tkinter GUI client.
+4. Launch the Tkinter GUI client.
-4. Enter your API key to unlock functionality.
+5. Enter your API key to unlock functionality.
-5. Use the dropdowns and forms to perform CRUD operations.
+6. Use the dropdowns and forms to perform CRUD operations.

 ## Author